monyarm/NovelVM/doc/docportal/advanced_topics/command_line.rst

         .. code-block::

-            C:\Program Files\ScummVM\scummvm.exe -f -n -pD:``resource``ft
+            C:\Program Files\NovelVM\novelvm.exe -f -n -pD:``resource``ft

 .. tabbed:: macOS

     .. panels::
         :column: col-lg-12

-        The following examples assume the path to the ScummVM app is ``Applications/ScummVM.app``.
+        The following examples assume the path to the NovelVM app is ``Applications/NovelVM.app``.

-        If you are unsure of the path to the app, drag the ScummVM app icon into the Terminal window.
-This prints the path to the ScummVM app.
+        If you are unsure of the path to the app, drag the NovelVM app icon into the Terminal window.
+This prints the path to the NovelVM app.

-        To run ScummVM from the command line, add ``/Contents/MacOS/scummvm`` to that path.
+        To run NovelVM from the command line, add ``/Contents/MacOS/novelvm`` to that path.

         ^^^^